caio-ishikawa/Trading-Strategy-Visualizer-/README.md

 # I want to add:
   - Buy and sell indicators for each strategy.
   - P/L tracking
-  - Strategy customization allowing user to change some parameters in a strategy.
+  - Strategy customization allowing user to change some parameters.